The Card of the Day: Strength (Reversed)

-Strength is not manifested by large displays of power, but by gentle, compassionate, self directed corrections in the form of good decisions.
+Strength is not manifested by large displays of power, but by gentle, compassionate, self-directed corrections in the form of good decisions.
 Strength is also not just used once and then you're done!
-It is a daily routine that becomes so much easier with time.
-Its also important not to make self corrections because of how "guilty" you feel.
-These inwardly directed corrections should come from a place of self love and compassion, or they won't work (later the lion will rebel and revert, if it has guilt to latch on to).
+It is a daily routine that becomes much easier with practice and time.
+It’s also important not to make self-corrections because of how "guilty" you feel.
+Inwardly directed corrections should come from a place of self-love and compassion, or they won't work (later the lion will rebel and revert, if it has guilt or shame to latch on to).

-You are definitely more powerful than you may give yourself credit for.
+You are more powerful than you may give yourself credit for.
 Human beings get stuck in ruts, and sometimes it feels that we can't change something because we've been acting that way so long that it is just part of who we are.
 You are not anything/behavior that depletes your majesty!
-If something has been running amok like a wild lion that you feel can't be self-controlled, think again.
-Every day you have the power to rise up and be excellent.
+If a certain behavior has been running amok like a wild lion, and you feel it can't be self-controlled, think again.
+Every day you have the power to be excellent.
 You have the choice to direct your own life or leave it to the shadows.
 Being strong in the face of your inner beast can feel difficult at first, but with continued positive action the lion is always tamed.

-Make at least three choices today that gives you power over the beast.
+Commit to at least three choices that gives you power over the beast.
 This will affirm your strength.

-Strength Reversed can also indicate that you are being too hard on yourself in the quest for self-improvement.
+Strength reversed can also indicate that you are being too hard on yourself in the quest for self-improvement.
 The woman on the card is making gentle self-corrections.
 She isn’t beating the lion up.
 Today, be kinder to yourself when taming the unruly parts of your experience.
-It is important that you aren’t just courageous, but that you are also respecting who you are and what you bring.
+It is important that you aren’t just courageous, but that you are also respecting who you are and what makes you strong.

 Follow Elliot Oracle on Instagram, YouTube and Twitter!